riffomonas/generalR/03_session.md

 ---

 ## Topics
-*
+* The `+` operator
+* Tracking down the source of errors

+## The `+` operator

-We haven't commented on this yet, but within this code chunk we are using to make plots, we are using the `+` sign to add various elements to a plot.
+Within the code chunk we are using to make plots, we are using the `+` sign to add various elements to a plot.
 As we go through this series, we will find other things that we can add to vary the look of a plot.
 Perhaps you've already considered this, but what if we'd like to have a line that shows the points?
 We can use both the `geom_line` and `geom_point` function calls

 ```r